zsteinkamp/photodirs/README.md

 * Your directory structure is your album structure
 * Your originals are mounted read-only in the containers so there is no possibility of anything happening to them.
 * Directories can be nested arbitrarily deep
-* New files or directories are immediately made available, and common resizing and/or transcoding is triggered automatically, making for a lightning fast experience.
+* New files or directories are detected.
+Common resizing and/or transcoding is triggered automatically, making for a lightning fast browsing experience.
-* Ergonomic photo URLs (i.e. no UUIDs anywhere - see Fetching Photos below)
+* Ergonomic photo URLs, including simple URL-based resizing and cropping options (i.e. no UUIDs anywhere - see Fetching Photos below)
-* Flexible, simple URL-based resizing and cropping options for photos (see Fetching Photos below)
 * A fast, keyboard-supported, lightweight album/photo browsing web UI that implements lazy image loading
 * Publicly accessible (no authentication requried)
 * Directories can have an optional YAML metadata file to override title, set description, specify an album image, etc.